David-Inkheart/PieChat/README.md

 ## Features

-🗨️ **Chat and Connect**: Engage in lively conversations with other food lovers through our chat feature.
-Share your food experiences, recipes, and snack recommendations while connecting with like-minded individuals. 🍕🍣💬

 📝 **Create Posts**: Share your favorite food experiences, recipes, or snack recommendations with the PieChat community.
 Spice up your posts with mouthwatering pictures and get ready for the comments to roll in! 📸🔥

 👍 **Interact**: Like, comment, and react to posts from your fellow foodies.
 Show your appreciation for a tasty-looking dish or share your thoughts on the latest snack trends.
 Let the virtual food party begin! 🎉👏

+🔍 **Search**: Looking for a specific post or user?
+Use our search feature to find exactly what you're looking for.
+Search by keyword, username, or post title to quickly find the content you're interested in. 🔎🔍

+📱 **Responsive Design**: Access PieChat from any device, whether you're on your phone, tablet, or computer.
+Our responsive design ensures that you can enjoy the PieChat experience from anywhere, at any time. 📱💻🖥️

+🗝️ **Secure Authentication**: Sign up and log in to PieChat using your Google, Github or other social medial account.
+Our secure authentication process ensures that your information is protected and your account is safe. 🔒🔑

+## Future Features:

+🗨️ **Chat and Connect**: Engage in lively conversations with other food lovers through our chat feature.
+Share your food experiences, recipes, and snack recommendations while connecting with like-minded individuals. 🍕🍣💬 COMING SOON!

 ## How to Get Started

 1. **Sign Up**: Create your PieChat account and let the snacking adventure begin! 🎉🔐

-2. **Chat and Connect**: Engage in lively conversations with other food lovers through our chat feature.
-Share your love for snacks, discuss food trends, and exchange tasty recommendations. 🗨️💬

-3. **Create Posts**: Show off your culinary skills or share your favorite snack recommendations by creating enticing posts.
+2. **Create Posts**: Show off your culinary skills or share your favorite snack recommendations by creating enticing posts.
 Don't forget to garnish them with mouthwatering photos to make everyone's taste buds tingle! 🍔🍕📸

-4. **Connect and Interact**: Like, comment, and react to posts from other users.
+3. **Connect and Interact**: Like, comment, and react to posts from other users.
 Engage in lively discussions, exchange snack ideas, and build connections within the vibrant PieChat community. 👥💬🍿

+4. **Search**: Looking for a specific snack-post or snacky-user?
+Use our search feature to find exactly what you're looking for.
+Search by keyword, username, or post title to quickly find the content you're interested in. 🔎🔍

 5. **Enjoy the Feast**: Immerse yourself in the world of tasty treats, delightful conversations, and a community that shares your passion for food.
 Indulge in the ultimate snacking experience with PieChat! 🥧🍿🎉